in ,

 In November 1922, Howard Carter found the final resting spot of King Tut, who died when he was a teenager.
 The tomb was undisturbed, which is what turned the area into one of the most famous archaeological sites in the world.
 After finding King Tut’s tomb, the experts didn’t give up.
 From 1922 until today, they continued excavating and conserving the Valley of the Kings.

-Today’s Search
+Today’s Search By Exploring In Egypt

-Researchers believe that if King Tut’s tomb was found in the area, that the tomb of his widow, Queen Nefertiti would be nearby.
+Researchers believe that if King Tut’s tomb is in the area, the tomb of his widow, Queen Nefertiti would be nearby.
 It hasn’t been discovered yet, and workers in the area are hoping to find it.
 The search hasn’t been restricted to the Valley of the Kings.
 Archaeologists are also searching Asasif, which is an ancient cemetery near the Thebian burial place.
 Digs in this area had turned up tombs from the 18th Dynasty, which is when King Tut was ruling.

 KV 65